psychemedia/island-tales-book-one/11-elder-puckaster.md

 Half the day beneath the sea,
 And half upon the land.
 You shall know when the morning sun
 Is shining fierce and bright.
 Where the treasure must be won
 By the gold grains glistening bright.
 The spot is marked by a stone
 Pierced right through and through.
 Talk not of this — go there alone,
-Or bid the treasure adieu."
+Or bid the treasure *adieu*."

 John Kann here stood up again, and made another bow.
 Upon which Mr. Puck said,

 "Puff-ball, turn brown—
 John Kann, sit down."

 The puff-ball immediately began changing from its snow-white colour, as if it had been baking in an oven, and the outer skin became shrivelly all over, and when John Kann sat down again, it burst as if its covering had been no stronger than a cobweb, and immediately he was enveloped in a cloud of dust, which got into his eyes and made them smart so, that for a long time he was completely blinded.
-When, by dint of rubbing and rubbing his eyes, he began to see a little again, he was surprised to find ail his fairy companions flown, and himself restored to his original size, sitting alone on the little level spot on the hill side, which has been described before.
+When, by dint of rubbing and rubbing his eyes, he began to see a little again, he was surprised to find all his fairy companions flown, and himself restored to his original size, sitting alone on the little level spot on the hill side, which has been described before.
 The sun was shining bright and clear.

 "I will have a look for the gold, at any rate," thought he, "before I return home."

 He descended the hill, and walked along the shore, as he had been directed.
 The tide was low, and the rays of the morning sun were reflected brightly on the wet sand.
 After a little search, he found a large flint stone with a hole in it, lying by itself upon the level smooth sand.
 The sand thereabouts certainly did appear to glisten rather more than elsewhere; he took some up in his hand, and found a number of little bright grains amongst it.

-This is gold, then," said he to himself, as he cut a caper in the air from .very joy.
+"This is gold, then," said he to himself, as he cut a caper in the air from very joy.
 "What a lucky fellow I am! or, as my friend Mr. Puck would say,

 "John Kann,
 Lucky man!

-It strikes me that, if I had lived in fairy society a little longer, I should have learned to talk poetry myself.
+"It strikes me that, if I had lived in fairy society a little longer, I should have learned to talk poetry myself.
 But how am I to become possessed of all this gold without anybody else finding it out? — for Mr. Puck said particularly, that if anybody else found it out, there would be no more gold for me."

 After turning the matter over in his mind for some time, he thought that his best plan would be to make a show of turning fisherman and collector of shells.
 So he bought a few lobster-pots, and set them about among the rocks in the neighbourhood, and kept a collection of ornamental shells in his window for sale; which was indeed a very poor trade in those days, whatever it may be now.